dmoltisanti/brace/README.md

 | Avg. sequence duration     | 27.48s       |
 | Avg. segment duration      | 9.45s        |

+### Video

-You can watch our [supplementary video](http://www.youtube.com/watch?v=IIL7yeALxaQ) to have a quick look at BRACE.
+You can watch our [supplementary video](http://www.youtube.com/watch?v=IIL7yeALxaQ) to have a quick look at BRACE and our paper.

 # Download